aliireza/ddio-bench/experiments/process-time/README.md

 ![sample](ddio-process-time-sample-2.png "Processing Time Results - Throughput")

-**Note that these figures are a streched version of the figures used in our paper, as DUT's processor is running at a higher frequency.**
+**Note that these figures are a stretched version of the figures used in our paper, as DUT's processor is running at a higher frequency.**

 [ddio-atc-paper]: https://people.kth.se/~farshin/documents/ddio-atc20.pdf
 [workpackage-wiki]: https://github.com/tbarbette/fastclick/wiki/WorkPackage